Udbhavps/KnowledgeRepo/README.md

 o	Run the application using command
 Python app.py

-o	Hurray the application is app and running in localhost:5000
+o	Hurray the application is up and running in localhost:5000

 Thank you.